 No one should have to worry about getting beat-up at a sporting event that is supposed to be about the fun of the game.
 In this case, if the suspected attacker is caught, he will likely face criminal charges for the attack.
 In addition to any criminal charges, the attacker will be liable for Reyna’s injuries which would be established in a civil personal injury claim.
 In a case like this where the incident occurred at the Dodgers game, depending on the facts, Reyna may also have a claim against the team, the stadium security and others responsible, if it was their lack of security that resulted in his injuries.

-If you have been injured as a result of another’s actions, an experienced personal injury lawyer can help.
-At Walch Law, we have the experience you want handling your California personal injury case.
+If you have been injured due to another’s actions, an experienced Los Angeles personal injury lawyer can help.
+At Walch Law, we have the experience you want handling your personal injury case.
 We handle cases throughout Los Angeles county, as well as in Orange, Riverside, San Bernardino, and Ventura County.
-Our personal injury lawyers are available 24/7 to hear about your injury and guide you in getting the help you need.
-Your initial consultation with us is always free and designed to answer your questions about the legal process.
-Do not hesitate to call us today at 866-INJURY2 [866-465-8792] or contact us online through our online contact form!
+Our personal injury lawyers are always available to hear about your injury and guide you in getting the help you need.
+Your first consultation with us is free and meant to answer your questions about the legal process.
+Call us today at 866-INJURY2 [866-465-8792] or contact us online through our online contact form!